 The chief appraiser performs statistical analysis annually to evaluate whether values are equitable and consistent with the market.
 Ratio studies are conducted on each of the school districts in the district to judge the two primary aspects of mass appraisal accuracy: level of appraisal and uniformity of value.
 Appraisal statistics of central tendency and dispersion generated from sales ratios are available for each school district by year.
-These studies include, but are not limited to, the weighted mean, median, standard deviation, coefficient of variation, and coefficient of dispersion, providing the chief appraiser a tool by which to determine both the level and uniformity of appraisals.
-The level of appraised values can be determined by the weighted mean for individual properties within a school district.
+These studies include, but are not limited to, the weighted mean, median, standard deviation, coefficient of variation, and coefficient of dispersion, providing the chief appraiser a tool by which to determine both the level and uniformity of mean for individual properties within a school district.
 Review of the standard deviation, coefficient of variation and coefficient of dispersion can discern appraisal uniformity within and between school districts.

 The chief appraiser, through the sales ratio analysis process, reviews each classification of residence in each school district annually.
 The first phase involves ratios studies that compare the recent sales prices of properties to the appraised values of these sold properties.
 This set of ratio studies affords the chief appraiser an excellent means of judging the present level of appraised value and uniformity of the sales.
 The chief appraiser, based on the sales ratio statistics and designated parameters for valuation update, makes a preliminary decision as to whether the value level in a school district needs to be updated or whether the level of market value in a school district is at an acceptable level.
-This analysis process may be assigned to the contracted appraisal company.
+This analysis process may be assigned to the contracted